Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 Methodology

-The session was opened by the chair with a short introduction on the topic.
-The floor was then given to Emilio D’Alessio who took the participants on a stimulating visual trip through the “state of the art” of European Urban Planning with a particular focus on sustainability, resilience and counteracting climate change.
+The session is opened by the chair with a short introduction on the topic.
+The floor is then given to Emilio D’Alessio who takes the participants on a stimulating visual trip through the “state of the art” of European Urban Planning with a particular focus on sustainability, resilience and counteracting climate change.

-Three case studies followed: the “Sustainable Town” project in Linkoping, the issue of energy efficiency in Urban planning in Freiburg, and the brownfield renovation project of the Courrouze in Rennes, France.
+Three case studies follow: the “Sustainable Town” project in Linkoping, the issue of energy efficiency in Urban planning in Freiburg, and the brownfield renovation project of the Courrouze in Rennes, France.

-The floor was opened for a final discussion before closing the session with a wrap-up by the chair.
+The floor is opened for a final discussion before closing the session with a wrap-up by the chair.

 Contributors

-Facilitator: Vanni Bulgarelli, Coordinator of “City and Climate” working group, Local agenda 21, Italy
+Facilitator: Vanni Bulgarelli, Coordinator of “City and Climate” working group, LA21 Italy

-Emilio D’Alessio, Former President of Local agenda 21 Italy, Architect and Spatial Planner, Italy
+Introduction: Emilio D’Alessio, Past President of LA 21 Italy, Architect and Spatial Planner,

-Bernard Poirier, 1st Vice-president responsible for Sustainable Development, Rennes, France
+Bernard Poirier, Vice-president and Head of Environnement, Rennes, France

-Organized by Italian Agenda 21 Association (Coordinamento Italiano)
+Organized by Cordinamento Italiano (Italian Agenda 21 Organization)

 Objectives